FireController1847/discord-bot-best-practices/README.md

 #### 10. Make usage clear to a new user.
 Allow users to mention the bot as an alternative to using prefixes ("@MyBot help").
 This will help users who are new to your bot get started.
-Make sure that, however, how to ask for help can easily be found.
+Make sure that, however, places to ask for help can easily be found.
 One of the best ways to do this is using a bot's presence.
 Mentioning is truly the most unique prefix of all.

 #### 11. Escape mentions.